Geotab/mg-api-js/README.md

 #### GeotabApi credential callback

-Using a credentials callback is no longer an option.
+Using a credentials callback to instantiate `GeotabApi` is no longer an option.
 All credentials must be passed as an authentication object described above

 #### JSONP